Sigma Chi PsiS o r o r i t y

 Click here for commonly used sorority and fraternity terminology.

-Why do members pay per semester, quarterly, chapter, or annual dues in a sorority?
+Why do members pay per semester, quarterly, chapter, or annual dues in a sorority or fraternity?

 Why do sororities have symbols and mottos?